dlt-hub/dlt/docs/website/docs/dlt-ecosystem/transformations/dbt/dbt.md

 # Transform the data with dbt

-[dbt](https://github.com/dbt-labs/dbt-core) is a framework that allows simple structuring of your transformations into DAGs.
+[dbt](https://github.com/dbt-labs/dbt-core) is a framework that allows for the simple structuring of your transformations into DAGs.
 The benefits of using dbt include:

 - End-to-end cross-db compatibility for dlt→dbt pipelines.
-- Easy to use by SQL analysts, low learning curve.
+- Ease of use by SQL analysts, with a low learning curve.
-- Highly flexible and configurable in usage, supports templating, can run backfills etc.
+- High flexibility and configurability in usage, supports templating, can run backfills, etc.
-- Supports testing and accelerates troubleshooting.
+- Support for testing and accelerated troubleshooting.

 ## dbt runner in dlt

 You can run dbt with `dlt` by using the dbt runner.

-The dbt runner
+The dbt runner:

-- can create a virtual env for dbt on the fly;
+- Can create a virtual env for dbt on the fly;
-- can run a dbt package from online (e.g. GitHub) or from local files;
+- Can run a dbt package from online sources (e.g., GitHub) or from local files;
-- passes configuration and credentials to dbt, so you do not need to handle them separately from `dlt`, enabling dbt to configure on the fly.
+- Passes configuration and credentials to dbt, so you do not need to handle them separately from `dlt`, enabling dbt to configure on the fly.

 ## How to use the dbt runner

 For an example of how to use the dbt runner, see the [jaffle shop example](https://github.com/dlt-hub/dlt/blob/devel/docs/examples/archive/dbt_run_jaffle.py).
-Included below in another example where we run a `dlt` pipeline and then a dbt package via `dlt`:
+Included below is another example where we run a `dlt` pipeline and then a dbt package via `dlt`:

 > 💡 Docstrings are available to read in your IDE.